-If you have a mental health condition that needs treatment, you might be able to get help with payment through 1 of 2 government programs.
+If you have a mental health condition that needs treatment, you might be able to get help with payment through government programs.

 Your GP can also refer you to psychological services through the local Primary Health Networks.
-These have funding allocated to them to provide services to populations within their area deemed to be at high risk or have poor access to mental health support.
-This will be locally dependent, so discuss if you can access these services with your GP.
+These have funding to provide services to populations in their area deemed to be at high risk or have poor access to mental health support.
+Ask your GP if you can access these services.

 Who can use the Better Access program?

 You can use Better Access if your doctor says you are eligible.
 As a first step, you must have been diagnosed with a mental health condition such as bipolar disorder, depression, psychosis or anxiety.

 You will also usually need a mental health care plan from your doctor.